aws-samples/hedge-fund-analyst-multi-agent-collaboration/README.md

     TRAVILY_API_KEY=<your_travily_api_key>
     FINANCIAL_DATASET_API=<your_financial_dataset_api_key>
     ```

+    **Note**: The `FINANCIAL_DATASET_API` will give you access to a specific quota for free on the website and enable you to fetch any financial data on any stock ticker.
+To use the API beyond the quota limits, a subscription will be required.
+After the quota is exceeded, the API will only be able to fetch a limited amount of data on a specific stock ticker.

 1. Run all notebooks in the following order that creates the sub agents and then finally the supervisor agent to intelligently route respective requests.
 Run the following notebooks in a `conda_python3` environment.
 All instructions and additional notes are given in the respective notebooks:
     ```
     0_fundamental_analyst_agent